kiransais03/image-editor-mern-app-frontend/README.md

 ### Dev Tools : VS Code,Github,Vercel

-(Note : Dear Sir/Madam, Aplogies, Due to some problem I have not completed the project properly)
+(Note : Dear Sir/Madam, Apologies, Due to some problem I have not completed the project properly)

 ### Steps Required To Run Applications :